metasyn/semantix/README.md

 # Semantix

-In a vector space model, semantic information can be extracted from simple word co-co-occurrence statistics.
+In a vector space model of distributional semantics,  information can be extracted from simple word co-occurrence statistics.
 This program gives you a simple function for creating your own semantic vectors.

 Requires:
 ---------